 Paper 3: Economic principles and issues.
 Microeconomics and macroeconomics content.
 Written exam: 2 hours, 80 marks, 33.3% of A-level.
 Section A: multiple choice questions worth 30 marks Section B: case study questions requiring written answers, worth 50 marks

-Docklands Trip to Citibank, Towers Watson Reigate, City trip to London Metal Exchange and Lloyds of London, Docklands visit to State Street Bank.
+Easter trip to Shanghai, City visit to Deloitte’s, Docklands Trip to Citibank, Towers Watson Reigate, Docklands visit to State Street Bank.

-The Economics and Business Studies (Cornwallis) Society arrange for a variety of speakers to come into school, Ellen Greaves of the Institute for Fiscal Studies, Russell Hubbard of the Office for Budget Responsibility, Ian Harwood, Chief Economist at Redburn, have all provided great insights to students this year.
+The Economics Society meets every Monday lunchtime.
+We have a mixture of student presentations on topics of interest, student led debates and we arrange for a variety of speakers to come into school, Tom Holland of Acquire Marketing, Ian Harwood, Chief Economist at Redburn and RGS’ own Head of Marketing, Emily Williams have all provided great insights to students this year.

-We regularly compete in the Bank of England Target 2.0 competition, have entered a number of teams into the IFS Student Investor Competition and encourage our students to develop their understanding of the subject by entering the Royal Economics Society (RES) essay competition.
+We encourage our students to develop their understanding of the subject by entering external essay competitions, for example the Royal Economics Society (RES) and Institute of Economic Affairs (IEA), attend public lectures at LSE and have taken students across to Eton College to take advantage of their speaker programme.
 All students are offered an annual subscription to the Economist at a greatly reduced price.